Doag/PL-SQL-Conventions/README.md

 # PL/SQL Conventions

 The goal of this DOAG project is to document common best practises for PL/SQL development.
 It is meant to give you something to think about, with links to get more in-depth information about the subject.
 It is NOT meant to teach you PL/SQL as such.
-If you are interested in learning PL/SQL from scratch, have a look at this book:
+If you are interested in learning PL/SQL from scratch, start here [PL/SQL Tutorial](http://www.plsqltutorial.com) and then consider buying this book [Oracle PL/SQL Programming by Steven Feuerstein](http://shop.oreilly.com/product/0636920024859.do).
+Experienced PL/SQL developers often like this book for reference purposes: [Oracle PL/SQL Language Pocket Reference](http://shop.oreilly.com/product/0636920036913.do).

 Before learning PL/SQL, you should be familiar with SQL.
 If you are new to SQL, have a look here: